-19. What is agricultural land located in rural area?
+19. What is agricultural land located in a rural area?
 Is it a capital asset?

 21. I have received a car as my birthday gift.
-Is it covered under Income Tax Act for taxation purpose?
+Is it covered under Income Tax Act for taxation purposes?
 Will the answer be different, if I’ve received a smartphone?

 22. I have received a diamond necklace as a gift.
 Is it my capital asset?
-Will it be covered under specified assets for taxation purpose?
+Will it be covered under specified assets for taxation purposes?

-25. I am into a business of import and export of costly paintings.
+25. I am into the business of import and export of costly paintings.
 Some of the imported paintings are unsold and lying at my workshop.
 Is it my capital asset?

-26. I am into a construction business.
+26. I am into the construction business.
 I have built 120 Flats this year.
 Out of which 80 flats are sold and 40 Flats are still unsold.
-How these unsold flats will be treated for taxation purpose?
+How these unsold flats will be treated for taxation purposes?
 Will it be considered as my stock-in-trade?

 C. TAXABILITY OF GIFTS

 28. How Cash Gifts are taxed under Income Tax Act, 1961?